Zero-Tang/NoirVisor/src/svm_core/readme.md

 We may assume that uncached state is always dirty.
 If certain state is not marked as clean in L2C VMCB Clean Fields, that state is dirty.
 Dirty state should be synchronized to the L2T VMCB.
 Therefore, hypervisors that always leave VMCB-Clean Fields as zeros would suffer a great performance penalty.

+### Organization of Data Structures for Nested vCPUs
+It should be expected that nested hypervisor would run multiple VMCBs.
+If all L2C VMCBs have to overwrite the same L2T VMCB, then performance could be a grave issue.
+Therefore, certain amount of VMCBs must be cached. <br>
+The data structure that holds them would be sorted arrays that allow binary searches.
+The array should be sorted in accordance to the physical address of VMCB so that, on VM-Exit due to `vmrun` instruction, NoirVisor can locate the corresponding L2T-VMCB with `O(logn)` complexity. <br>

 ## Devirtualize on-the-fly
 Since NoirVisor is possible to be unloaded before the nested hypervisor ends, it is necessary to put nested hypervisor directly onto the processor - that is, L1 becomes L0 and L2 becomes L1. <br>
 This is a suggestion for Nested Virtualization in NoirVisor.
 By now, algorithm design will not be made.
 After the Nested Virtualization feature completes, NoirVisor may refuse unloading as long as the nested hypervisor did not leave. <br>